shaankhosla/rust_metrics/README.md

 # rust_metrics

-`rust_metrics` is a rust-native evaluation toolkit that provides incremental metrics for classification and text generation pipelines.
-Each metric implements the same incremental `Metric` trait, so you can feed batched predictions over time and ask for the final score when ready.
+`rust_metrics` is an ML evaluation toolkit that brings [Torchmetrics](https://github.com/Lightning-AI/torchmetrics)-style metrics to Rust.
+Each metric implements the same incremental
+`Metric` trait, so you can feed batched predictions over time and ask for the final score when ready.

 ## Getting started